awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/setting-up.md

 Your device must meet the following requirements to run Lambda functions:
 + A Linux\-based operating system\.
-+ You must run the AWS IoT Greengrass Core software as a root user\.
-Use `sudo`, for example\.
 + Your device must have the `mkfifo` shell command\.
 + Your device must run the programming language libraries that a Lambda function requires\.
 You must install the required libraries on the device and add them to the `PATH` environment variable\.
   + [Python](https://www.python.org/) version 3\.8 for functions that use the Python 3\.8 runtime\.